AnnaBurova/dev-newtutils/README.md

 **NewtUtils** is designed as a small but extendable utility library to simplify common scripting and development tasks — such as structured console output, safe type validation, file management, SQL access, and API communication.

 The project follows clean, documented, and predictable function behavior for maintainable and testable code.
+All functions include comprehensive type hints and Google-style docstrings for better IDE support and code clarity.

 ---